mikr13/vue-horizontal-list-autoscroll/README.md

 This project is built on top of [vue-horizontal-list](https://github.com/fuxingloh/vue-horizontal-list), huge shout out to [Fuxing Loh](https://github.com/fuxingloh) for laying the groundwork, every other option and configuration available there is valid here also.

 This project aim is to add support for:

 * Autoscroll

 * Autoscroll on different breakpoints (planned in 2.0.0)

+* Autoscroll & get back to beginning if flag is set to true

 * Vuetify (planned in 2.0.0)

 ## Demo